 Given that processed pseudogenes are formed through the retrotransposition of the parent mRNAs, we hypothesized that there is a direct correlation between the parent gene expression level and the number of processed pseudogenes.
 Moreover, as pseudogenes are inherited, the genesis of new elements should occur in the germline.
 To this end, we used an embryogenesis RNA-seq time course to test our assumptions during early development \cite{27309802}.
 We calculated the parent gene expression for a series of developmental stages ranging from metaphase II oocytes to the inner cell mass.
-At every stage the average expression level of parent genes is higher than the one observed for regular protein coding genes.
+At every stage, the average expression level of parent genes is higher than the one observed for regular protein-coding genes.
 However, genes associated with large pseudogene families show low transcription levels during very early development, with high expression levels achieved only during later stages.
 This can be related to the fact that during very early development, maternal RNA accounts for the largest proportion of embryonic RNA, with only a smaller fraction resulting from the actual gene transcription.
 We evaluated the correlation between the number of pseudogenes associated with a gene and its expression level at different developmental time-points.
 This correlation improves as we move forward through the developmental stages suggesting that pseudogenes are most likely generated by highly expressed housekeeping genes.

-We further tested the correlation between high expression levels and large number of associated pseudogenes by looking at RNA-seq samples from adult mouse brain.
-Similar to our previous observations, the pseudogene parent genes show a statistically significant increase in average expression levels compared to non-pseudogene generating protein coding genes (Figure SF3).
+We further tested the correlation between high expression levels and a large number of associated pseudogenes by looking at RNA-seq samples from adult mouse brain.
+Similar to our previous observations, the pseudogene parent genes show a statistically significant increase in average expression levels compared to non-pseudogene generating protein-coding genes (Figure SF3).

 Next, we looked at the degree to which the number of pseudogenes is related to the number of copies or functional paralogs of the parent gene (Figure 3A).
 For duplicated pseudogenes, we observe a weak correlation between the number of paralogs and the number of pseudogenes of a particular parent gene.
-This result suggests that a highly-duplicated protein family will tend to give rise to more disabled copies than a less duplicated family, if we assume that each duplication process can potentially give rise to either a pseudogene of a functional gene.
+This result suggests that a highly-duplicated protein family will tend to give rise to more disabled copies than a less duplicated family. [[This is consistent with the assumption that]] if we assume that each duplication process can potentially give rise to either a pseudogene of a functional gene.

-By contrast, for processed pseudogenes we observed a weak inverse correlation.
-This result implies that in the case of large protein families we can expect to see a lower level of transcription for each family member, with high mRNA abundance being achieved from multiple duplicated copies of gene rather than increasing the expression of a single unit.
-Therefore, there is a weak correlation between the number of paralogs of the parent and the potential gene expression level of the parent genes and thus we observe a smaller number of associated pseudogenes.
+By contrast, for processed pseudogenes, we observed a weak inverse correlation.
+This result implies that in the case of large protein families we can expect to see a lower level of transcription for each family member, with high mRNA abundance being achieved from multiple duplicated copies of the gene rather than increasing the expression of a single unit.
+Therefore, there is a weak correlation between the number of paralogs of the parent and the potential gene expression level of the parent genes, and thus we observe a smaller number of associated pseudogenes.

 3.2 Transposable elements

-To the extent that majority of mouse and human pseudogenes are the result of retrotransposition processes mediated by transposable elements (TE), we investigated the genome mobile element content in the two species on an evolutionary time scale (Figure 3B)
+To the extent that majority of mouse and human pseudogenes are the result of retrotransposition processes mediated by transposable elements (TE), we investigated the genome mobile element content in the two species on an evolutionary time scale (Figure 3B).